-“A Narration and description of a most exact wonderous creature, arising out of the Phoenix and Doves ashes”.
+“A Narration and description of a most exact wonderous creature, arising out of the Phoenix and Turtle Doves ashes”.
+(XIX words)

-The sixth line of this poem ending with three words composed of ‘17’ letters:
+The sixth line of the poem ending with three words composed of ‘17’ letters:

 “…………… can never remigrate”

-Words immediately followed by anaphora of three lines all beginning with the letter ‘T’ (which in this book generally stands for ‘Turtle’ not Tau).
-There is then a gap of four lines before we arrive at a fourth ‘T’ = 4’T’ (40) thus bringing together the numbers 1740.
-Our author deliberately leaving a gap between the third ‘T’ and fourth ‘T’ because he wanted what arguably is the most revealing line in all ‘Shakespeare’ to arrive in the fourteenth line, because as previously identified ‘14’ July 1548 was his true birth-day.
+Words immediately followed by anaphora of three lines all beginning with the letter ‘T’.
+There is then a gap of four lines before we arrive at a fourth ‘T’ = 4’T’ (40) thus bringing together the numbers 17 & 40.
+Our author deliberately leaving a gap between the third ‘T’ and fourth ‘T’ because he wanted the most revealing line in all ‘Shakespeare’ to arrive in line ’14’, because as previously identified ‘14’ July 1548 was his TRUE date-of-creation.